 The re-election of Netanyahu as Israeli Prime Minister will bring stability to the political landscape but not much comfort for those hoping for a two State solution with Palestine although talks about talks started in July 2013.
 The conflict with Gaza in July and Aug 2014 just highlight the stalemate that exists.
 Tension is high in Jerusalem following a number of fatal sectarian attacks in late 2014, although to date foreign nationals have not been targetted.
 The USA has announced that the move of its embassy from Tel Aviv to Jerusalem will occur in May 2018.
 The move has been widely condemned across the Middle East.
 Regional tensions with Iran are increasing as Iran's presence in Syria and its support of Hezbollah increase.
 Israel shot down an Iranian drone in Feb 2018 and an Israel fighter jet was also shot down on the same day.
 Throughout 2018 and into 2019 there have been numerous clashes between Israeli and Iranian forces on the Golan Heights and in Syria.

 Iran was beginning to open up to trade and tourism following the successful conclusion of the nuclear energy talks under US President Obama and relations with the West improved.
 Anyone who has been generally loves the country, very friendly with wonderful sites and topography.
 British, US and Canadian visitors require a guide/escort when travelling and the visa authorisation process will take weeks so plan well ahead.
 The British Embassy has reopened in Tehran & BA fly direct from London.
 In May 2017 president Rouhani was re-elected giving hope that relations with the West.
 However the election of US President Thump has dramatically changed the political and economic landscape.
 In May 2018 President Trump announced the US was pulling out of the nuclear deal and since then the rial has fallen in value and further US sanctions were imposes on 5 Nov 2018.
 At the end of December 2018 numberous street protests across dozen of towns and cities, occurred against the regime, without any obvious leadership.
 The Rial has steadily been collapsing against the US $ causing a worsening economic situation.
 Protests against the economic situation are increasing, on 25 June 18 the Grand Bizarre in Tehran closed and clashed with riot police followed.
+Heavy rainfall has caused over 60 deaths and severe flooding in northern, central and western Iran.
+Tensions with the US rise in Mid May as sanction bite further and US increses naval presence.

 In a separate regional developement, on 5 June 2017, Saudi Arabia, Yemen, Syria, Egypt, Bahrain, UAE, eastern controlled Libya broke of diplomatic ties with Qatar accusing it of financing the Islamic State.
 Amongst demands is for Qatar to close down the Al Jazeera TV news network, one of the very few marginally independent media outlets in the region.
 Relations between these countries remain strained.
 Qatar hosts the FIFA football World Cup in 2022.